Skip to content

 docmeta reads metadata from a document using a per-format extractor.
 The extractor is chosen from the file extension, or forced with --as <format>.
 Every extractor below is implemented and counts toward directory and glob walks.

-Format (--as name) Extensions Metadata source
+Format (--as name) Extensions Metadata source fill can write

-xml .xml Attributes of the root element.
+xml .xml, .dita, .ditamap Attributes of the root element.
+No

 html .html, .htm <title> plus <meta name="…" content="…"> tags.
+No

 The --as name is the extractor name in the first column.
 The extension match is case-insensitive.